 - Semi-automatic tube

-It’s hard to pick which feature is our favorite from Breville’s Barista Express because it has pretty much everything you could want from an espresso machine in a compact, attractive, and reliable package.
-With stylish coffee-shop looks and the ability to easily match the greatest espresso you could buy, this semi-automatic machine is a jack of all trades in the best of ways.
+It’s hard to pick which feature is our favorite from Breville’s Barista Express because it has pretty much everything you could want from an espresso machine.
+It’s compact, attractive, and reliable.
+With stylish coffee-shop looks and the ability to easily match the greatest espresso you could buy, this semi-automatic espresso machine is a jack of all trades in the best of ways.

 The integrated conical burr grinder automatically activates when you press the button, meaning you get the freshest possible grind directly into the portafilter.
 It has a higher than average dose size, which will give you a more robust brew.
 However, you can change the size of the dose and how coarse or fine the grind is.